How many people in India have had Covid-19?

 Can we estimate the prevalence of Covid-19 in India without seroprevalence data?
 One approach is to use data on Covid-19 deaths, along with some assumptions about fatality rate and various delays.
 After all, deaths should reflect true infection levels.

 But the problem is there are many ways that Covid-19 deaths might go missing.
 Both narrative evidence and the data itself tell us this has happened on a fairly large scale.
-For example, evidence of Covid-19 fatality underreporting on a significiant scale has come to light from West Bengal, Delhi, Tamil Nadu, Maharashtra and Madhya Pradesh.
+For example, evidence of Covid-19 fatality underreporting on a significant scale has come to light from West Bengal, Delhi, Tamil Nadu, Maharashtra and Madhya Pradesh.

 So here we trust only the early fatality data, and assume that upto April 10, Covid-19 deaths were being accurately identified and recorded.
 Early data is then used to set various quantities that can be used for the estimates.
 The details and explanation of this approach are in this supporting material here.